 This course offers instruction in and practice of the principles of yearbook production.
 Students will gain skills in design, layout, photography, salesmanship, PageMaker, and word processing computer skills.
-(PageMaker is not offered at EDHS.)

-LIFE SKILLS/ PEER COUNSELING (Y) #0885

-PREREQUISITE: Application and screening in May for the following year's class.
+LIFE SKILLS/ PEER COUNSELING (Y) #0885 PREREQUISITE: Application and screening in May for the following year's class.
 Students will be selected based on interest, desire, and ability to help others.
+SCHOOL ORHS PHS GRADES 11-12 CREDIT 5 units per semester